 Have you heard a divorce horror story where one spouse emptied bank accounts, sold off assets, and then disappeared?
 It may not happen often, but it does happen.
 To prevent your money and assets from disappearing, it is in your best interest to file right away so your attorney can aggressively work to protect you and your future.
 Once a Petition for divorce has been served on the other party, Automatic Temporary Restraining Orders go into effect precluding either party from transferring or encumbering assets.
 These orders are essential to asset protection in cases where one spouse intends to hide marital assets in contemplation for divorce.

-“It’s not easy to file for divorce,” says John Griffith, whose family law practice Griffith, Young & Lass regularly assists both petitioners and respondents.
-“The end of a marriage is always difficult, and the decision to divorce should never be made lightly.
+Says John Griffith: “The end of a marriage is always difficult, and the decision to divorce should never be made lightly.
 But, as soon as you realize the marriage cannot be maintained, it’s best to consult with an experienced attorney who will work hard to protect you, your children, and your assets during the divorce proceedings.”

 © 2016 Millionairium and Griffith, Young & Lass.
 Authorization to post is granted, with the stipulation that Millionairium and Griffith, Young & Lass are credited as sole source.
 Linking to other sites from this document is strictly prohibited, with the exception of herein imbedded links.